-The Mackenzie Mountains have been closed to non-residents for hunting grizzly bears since 1982 and resident hunters have been restricted to one bear per lifetime since the same year (Deuling 2017, Larter and Allaire 2017).
+The Mackenzie Mountains have been closed to non-residents for hunting grizzly bears since 1982 and resident hunters have been restricted to one bear per lifetime since the same year (Deuling, 2017; Larter & Allaire, 2017).
 It is clear from hunter comments on voluntary observation forms that, despite the lack of hunting opportunities, grizzly bears in the Mackenzie Mountains remain a subject of considerable interest for non-resident hunters and their guides.
 Hunters have reported the loss of meat, capes and food to grizzly bears, and commented that there were too many grizzly bears and a hunt should be considered.
 Outfitters also continue to mention camp and equipment damage by grizzly bears both during and after the season.
 To minimize human-grizzly bear interactions electric fences have been used at main camps, temporary camp use has been reduced, clean camp policy has become standard for most camps, and some areas with high grizzly occurrence have been avoided.

-From 1993 to 2022, 89 nuisance grizzly bears have been killed in the outfitter areas; the majority in the Sahtú (n=52), with 25 and 12 for the Gwich'in and Dehcho regions, respectively (ECC unpublished data).
-The Sahtú covers the largest area of the Mackenzie Mountains at ca. 68,000 km.
-Annual human caused mortality (harvest, conflict, illegal or other) of grizzly bears between 2001 and 2016 was estimated at 6.9 bears for the Sahtú, 1.7 for the Dehcho, and 5.9 for the Gwich'in Settlement Area (SARC 2017).
-These estimates are not restricted to the outfitter areas and are likely higher than the actual totals in the Mackenzie Mountains.
+From 1993 to 2017, 81 nuisance grizzly bears have been killed, the majority in the Sahtú (n=48), with 21 and 12 for the Gwich'in and Dehcho regions, respectively (ECC unpublished data).
+The Sahtú covers the largest area of the Mackenzie Mountains at ca. 68,000 km2.
+Annual human caused mortality (harvest, conflict, illegal or other) of grizzly bears between 2001 and 2016 was estimated at 6.9 bears for the Sahtú, 1.7 for the Dehcho, and 5.9 for the Gwich'in Settlement Area (SARC, 2017).
+These estimates are not restricted to the outfitter zones and are likely higher than the actual totals in the Mackenzie Mountains.